Sailfish Season in Florida

 By Terry Gibson

-One of the seasons I most look forward to is sailfish season in Florida, especially now, almost 13 years into a new century.
+One of the seasons I most look forward to in Florida is sailfish season.
 Thanks to our catch-and-release ethic, as well as other conservation initiatives, the sailfish population's numbers seem to be higher than at any time in recorded history.

-Last year, just about every record was broken for Florida fishing tournaments and single-day releases.
+Every year, records are broken for Florida fishing tournaments and single-day releases.
 Plus, fishing for these beautiful, acrobatic fish is an art, a long-running tradition that displays great pageantry.
 Did I mention that I live just a few miles from Stuart, the official Sailfish Capital of the World?

 Sailfish season in Florida is determined by the weather, specifically by cold fronts.
 The fish begin appearing in large numbers from Fort Pierce southward during the first major cold front and won't leave until after the last major front, typically some time in late March.